cnu1812/Community-Library/docs/FirebaseFAQs.md

    firebase deploy --only hosting

-6 . **Firebase quiries mostly related to Authentication and Terminals.
-Mostly windows users who experience these problems.**
+6 . **Firebase queries mostly relate to Authentication and Terminals.
+Mostly Windows users experience these problems.**

 **Solution**:

-   - Seems like if u have created a project once on firebase through their website.
-Then you can create next projects from CLI on windows...
-It works fine .
+   - It seems as if you have created a project once on Firebase through their website.
+Then, on Windows, you can create new projects using the CLI.
+It works fine.
-   - So people either create a demo project on firebase before..
-Then can follow quest instructions for creating project through CLI or they can use existing project option.
+   - So if people have previously created a Firebase demo project, they can either follow quest instructions for creating project via CLI or use the existing project option.

-7 . **CSS is not applying?**
+7 . **CSS is not applying**

-**Solution:** File name not be same as in the index.html file
+**Solution:** The file name should not be the same as the index.html file.

-   Your css folder is in capitalized form:
+   If your css folder is in capitalized form:
 1. Rename it to lower case
 2. Save
 3. Redeploy